Financial Advisor Marketing Guide: Does Your Content Build Trust As Well As You Do?

 Today’s investors are looking for help with more than just investments.
 At the same time, financial literacy is at a low across generations and income levels.
 So, not surprisingly, many people experience anxiety when thinking about meeting with an advisor.
 As a result, rather than inundating clients with technical details and confusing jargon, advisers must understand the stresses associated with revealing financial realities to a stranger.
 Acknowledging that in your content makes your firm seem safer to contact, and easier to talk to.

-One last tip: make sure your website copy is user-friendly and approachable too.
+One last tip: make sure your website copy is user-friendly and approachable.
 Instead of presenting a who/what/where format that focuses exclusively on your firm, ensure the focus stays on your prospective clients:

 • What will they gain by working with your firm?